lshpaner/eda_toolkit/paper.md

 # Summary

-EDA Toolkit is a lightweight Python library for conducting and visualizing exploratory data analysis (EDA).
+EDA Toolkit is a Python library for conducting and visualizing exploratory data analysis (EDA).
 It provides flexible plotting tools, profiling summaries, and exportable Excel reports tailored for both academic and industry workflows.
 Designed to be highly customizable and easily integrated into notebooks or pipelines, it helps users rapidly understand and communicate data characteristics.

 You can install `eda_toolkit` directly from PyPI: